PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-05 17:57:57
+Last updated: 2024-04-05 17:58:30
-Random Quote: Discouraging premarital sex is against my religion. - Barney Stinson
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven